NanaQuamy4/EcoWasteGo/docs/Chapter2_LiteratureReview.md

 Kellow et al. (2020) proposed a smart waste management solution geared towards citizens, addressing traditional waste collection inefficiencies through IoT-based systems with real-time waste monitoring via smart bins equipped with sensors, cloud data storage, and mobile app for citizen engagement [2].

-**Achievements:**
+**Pros (Strengths):**
 - Real-time waste level monitoring capabilities
 - Route optimization for waste collection trucks
-- Reduced fuel consumption and emissions
+- Reduced fuel consumption and emissions (up to 40% savings)
 - User-friendly mobile and web applications
 - Smart bins with automatic alerts for collection

-**Performance Metrics:**
-- Up to 30-40% cost reduction due to optimized collection routes
+- Significant cost reduction (30-40% through optimized routes)
-- Up to 40% savings on fuel consumption through dynamic route optimization
-- Up to 80% reduction in overflowing bins due to real-time monitoring
-- Up to 90% accurate waste segregation with smart bins detecting material types
+- High accuracy in waste segregation (90% with smart bins)
-- Up to 50% reduction in collection time due to sensor-based bin status
+- Reduced collection time (50% through sensor-based status)

-**Limitations:**
+**Cons (Weaknesses):**
 - Higher initial deployment costs
 - Requires stable IoT infrastructure and internet connectivity
 - Security and privacy concerns for data collection
 - Limited insights on long-term cost savings vs. setup costs
 - No mention of recycling incentives or citizen rewards

+**Limitations:**
+- Dependent on IoT sensor functionality and maintenance
+- Requires continuous internet connectivity
+- Limited to areas with proper IoT infrastructure
+- High technical complexity for implementation
+- No integration with informal waste collectors

+**Gaps (What's Missing):**
+- No direct citizen engagement or rewards system
+- No integration with existing waste management companies
+- No real-time communication between citizens and collectors
+- No environmental impact measurement for users
+- No financial incentives for citizen participation
+- No support for informal waste management sector

 #### 2.1.3.3 AI Applications in Waste Management

 Lynda et al. (2021) conducted a systematic review of artificial intelligence applications for sustainable solid waste management practices in Australia, covering data from 2005-2021 [3].
 Their research revealed:

-**Achievements:**
+**Pros (Strengths):**
 - AI improves waste prediction accuracy significantly
 - Optimized recycling rates through intelligent sorting
 - Reduces need for manual labor in waste processing
 - Enhanced efficiency in waste-to-energy conversion

-**Performance Metrics:**
-- AI recycling target: 70% by 2025
+- Ambitious recycling targets (70% by 2025)
-- Waste recovery goal: 80% by 2030
+- High waste recovery goals (80% by 2030)

-**Limitations:**
+**Cons (Weaknesses):**
 - Data inconsistencies in AI model training
 - Lack of public awareness about AI benefits
 - No empirical data on AI's efficiency in real-world applications
 - Absence of national AI waste management policy in Australia

+**Limitations:**
+- Limited to developed countries with advanced AI infrastructure
+- Requires high-quality training data
+- No integration with mobile applications for citizens
+- Focused only on processing, not collection coordination
+- No real-time user engagement features

+**Gaps (What's Missing):**
+- No citizen-facing mobile application
+- No real-time communication between users and service providers
+- No integration with informal waste management sector
+- No financial incentives for citizen participation
+- No environmental impact tracking for individual users
+- No support for developing economies

 #### 2.1.3.4 Machine Learning in Waste Collection Optimization

 Tran et al. (2020) developed a waste management system using IoT-based machine learning in university settings, addressing high labor costs, inefficient waste collection, and lack of real-time waste level monitoring [4].
 Their system utilized IoT-based smart trash bins with machine learning (Logistic Regression & Dijkstra's algorithm).

-**Achievements:**
+**Pros (Strengths):**
 - Predicts waste fill levels accurately
 - Uses LoRa for real-time data transfer
 - Optimizes collection routes using graph theory
-- Significant reduction in unnecessary waste collection trips
+- Significant reduction in unnecessary waste collection trips (30-50%)

-**Performance Metrics:**
-- Reduction in waste collection trips: 30-50%
-- Accuracy of waste level prediction: High (validated through real-world testing)
+- High accuracy in waste level prediction
-- Time savings in collection process through optimized routing
+- Time savings through optimized routing

-**Limitations:**
+- Validated through real-world testing

+**Cons (Weaknesses):**
 - Limited to university campus settings
 - Logistic Regression may not capture all waste variation patterns
 - Needs larger-scale implementation outside university settings
 - Does not include citizen engagement incentives

+**Limitations:**
+- Only tested in controlled university environment
+- Limited scalability to diverse urban settings
+- No integration with existing waste management infrastructure
+- Requires specialized technical knowledge for maintenance
+- No citizen-facing features

+**Gaps (What's Missing):**
+- No mobile application for citizens
+- No real-time communication between users and collectors
+- No integration with formal waste management companies
+- No financial incentives for citizen participation
+- No environmental impact tracking
+- No support for informal waste management sector
+- No scalability to developing economies

 #### 2.1.3.5 Smart Waste Management in Urban Areas

 S. Vishnu et al. (2020) developed an IoT-enabled solid waste management system for smart cities, addressing inefficiency in traditional waste collection, overflowing bins, and high operational costs [5].
 Their system used IoT-based monitoring with LoRaWAN and Wi-Fi for bin monitoring.

-**Achievements:**
+**Pros (Strengths):**
 - Uses PBLMUs (Public Bin Level Monitoring Units) & HBLMUs (Home Bin Level Monitoring Units)
 - Real-time bin status monitoring via intelligent GUI
 - Long-range LoRaWAN for public bins, Wi-Fi for home bins
 - Solar-powered sensors for sustainability

-**Performance Metrics:**
-- Bin level monitoring accuracy: High (tested with 16 bins)
+- High monitoring accuracy (tested with 16 bins)
-- Power consumption: 1.5mA (low)
-- Battery life: ~70 days (solar charging supported)
+- Low power consumption (1.5mA)
+- Long battery life (~70 days with solar charging)
-- LoRaWAN range: Up to 10 km
+- Good LoRaWAN range (up to 10 km)
-- Wi-Fi network latency: Low (<1s update time)
+- Low network latency (<1s update time)

-**Limitations:**
+**Cons (Weaknesses):**
 - No AI/ML integration for predictive collection
 - Requires LoRaWAN infrastructure, which may not be widely available
 - Lacks route optimization for waste trucks
 - No waste classification technology
 - Limited to bin-level monitoring, no integration with recycling

+**Limitations:**
+- Only tested with 16 bins (limited scale)
+- Requires specialized LoRaWAN infrastructure
+- No integration with existing waste management companies
+- No citizen engagement features
+- Limited to developed smart cities

+**Gaps (What's Missing):**
+- No mobile application for citizens
+- No real-time communication between users and collectors
+- No integration with informal waste management sector
+- No financial incentives for citizen participation
+- No environmental impact tracking
+- No support for developing economies
+- No waste classification or sorting features

 ### 2.1.4 Local Context: Zoomlion Ghana Limited